TomBurdge/Open-AI-Streamlit-Demo/README.md

 I don't want to flood streamlit's servers (this is hosted on StreamLit Community Cloud) or my own API key with traffic.

 If you want to access the site, then enter when prompted:
-- The two word magical phrase that opens the mouth of a cave in Ali Baba and the Fourty Thieves.
+- The two-word magical phrase that opens the mouth of a cave in Ali Baba and the Fourty Thieves.
 Lower case and connected with hpyhens.
-- Connect the first phrase, with a hyphen, to the year (AD) that the siege of Amiens occured.
+- Connect the first phrase, with a hyphen, to the year (AD) that the Siege of Amiens occured.

 If you cannot use this app, please raise an issue.
 It is likely that a spending limit has been reached, or you haven't used the right the password.